UCLA-Bruin-Supermileage/SMV-Docs/docs/server/pfSense-n-stuff.md

 \*\* The firewall request was never confirmed, but it seems that it works?
 Testing required if you're going to use them.

-As of time of writing (March 4, 2025) this is what the NAT Table (port forwarding) rules look like for our pfSense node.
+As of time of writing (May 26, 2025) this is what the NAT Table (port forwarding) rules look like for our pfSense node.
 ![Figure 1](nat-tables.png)